formkit/docs-content/5.guides/create-a-custom-input.md

 ## Creating a component

 To get started, let's create our input’s component file.
-We'll call it `OneTimePassword.vue`:
+We'll call it `one-time-password.vue`:

 ```html
 <script setup>